so-aaronrank/data-engineering-test/README.md

 - **Late arrivals**: Events can arrive up to 5 minutes late
 - **Out-of-order**: Events may arrive out of sequence
 - **Malformed data**: ~0.1% of events have issues (missing fields, bad types)
-- **Clock drift**: Restaurant systems may have clocks off by up to 30 seconds

 ---